Creamy Baba Ghanoush – Recipe for luscious Middle Eastern roasted eggplant dip, rich with sesame tahini. Healthy and tasty!

 In Arabic, “baba” means father and “ghanoush” means spoiled.
-This “spoiled dad” dip is the creamier companion to hummus, and if you’ve never tried it you’re in for a treat.
+This “spoiled dad” dip (sometimes spelled babaganoush) is the creamier companion to hummus.
+If you have never tried it, you are in for a treat!
 Baba ghanoush is popular in countries throughout the Middle East.
 In Israel, it is known as eggplant salad, or salat hatzilim.
 In my home, it’s known as irresistible.

-I used to think you needed to add bells and whistles to babaganoush to make it tasty… spices, lemon juice, etc. My Classic Babaganoush recipe includes cumin, lemon and a little cayenne for heat.
-It’s a great recipe and readers love it, but lately I’ve been craving a creamier, more simple dip.
+I used to think you needed to add bells and whistles to baba ghanoush to make it tasty… spices, lemon juice, etc. My Classic Baba Ghanoush recipe includes cumin, lemon and a little cayenne for heat.
+It’s a great recipe and readers love it, but lately I’ve been craving a creamier dip.
 I’ve pared my original recipe down to four simple ingredients… roasted eggplant, tahini, garlic and salt.
-Magically, that’s all you need to create a really creamy, really scrumptious dip.
+Magically, that’s all you need to create a really creamy, really scrumptious baba ghanoush.

 Mayonnaise is sometimes added to baba ghanoush to enhance the creamy texture (I love mayo, but not in my eggplant dip!).
 With the following recipe, you don’t need any mayo to make it creamy.
 All of that creamy goodness comes from tahini, a smooth paste made from toasted sesame seeds.
 Tahini is sold by the jar in Middle Eastern markets and at most health food stores; the creamier the tahini is, the creamier your dip will be.
 Roasting the eggplant gives it a wonderful smoky flavor, especially if you cook it over a gas flame.
 Serve it with warm pita bread, crackers or crudites.